Origin of Pulsed Radio Emission from Magnetars: Simulation Method and Setup

 In 1X1V, we focus on the simulations with $v_d/c = 0.5$, $k_BT/m_e c^2 = 0.3$, and no initial perturbation in the electric field.
 The extent of the configuration space is $[-L_x/2, L_x/2] = [-64d_e, 64d_e]$, where $d_e \equiv c/\omega_p=\sqrt{m_e c^2/4\pi n_0 e^2}$ is the cold skin depth, and the extent of the momentum space is $[-64m_ec, 64m_ec]$.
 The configuration space is resolved by $N_x = 512$ cells, and the momentum space is resolved by $NV_x = 1024$ cells.\footnote{Gkeyll's newest implementation, not yet tested at the time we carried out the simulations reported in this Letter, enables the use of non-uniform momentum-space grids and higher-order third-degree polynomial basis functions, thereby reducing the number of grid points needed and lowering computational costs.} We employ piecewise quadratic Serendipity elements for the discontinuous Galerkin basis expansion \citep{Arnold_2011}.
 Periodic boundary conditions are applied in the configuration space, while zero-flux boundary conditions are used in the momentum space.
 We have also performed simulations with $v_d/c = 0.25, 0.8$, varied initial temperatures, and a strong initial electric field perturbation.

 In 2X1V, our numerical setup allows the escape of waves in the $ y$-direction, which is transverse to the magnetic field lines.
-The current-carrying zone has a finite $y-$extent.
-Outside this zone, we first gradually decrease $v_d$ and $j_{0}$ to zero (which we refer to as current transition zones), and then reduce the plasma density (forming density transition zones).
-The density is decreased to zero near the $y$-boundaries, so that the plasma-filled region of the computational box is separated from the boundaries by vacuum zones.
-All these zones are marked by the black and white horizontal lines in Figure~\ref{fig:2D_gkyl}.
+The current-carrying zone (z3) has a finite $y-$extent.
+Outside this zone, we first gradually decrease $v_d$ and $j_{0}$ to zero (which we refer to as current transition zones, z2), and then reduce the plasma density (forming density transition zones, z1).
+The density is decreased to zero near the $y$-boundaries, so that the plasma-filled region of the computational box is separated from the boundaries by vacuum zones (z0).
 Furthermore, near the $y$-boundaries, we introduce an absorbing layer to damp escaping electromagnetic waves.
 This setup enables waves generated in the central current zone to propagate towards the vacuum zones and leave the plasma.
 We use the Poynting flux of waves escaping through the absorbing layers as a proxy for the luminosity of the low-frequency electromagnetic emission generated by turbulent plasma.

 The two-dimensional simulations are performed with three drift speeds, $v_d/c = 0.25, 0.5, 0.8$.
 In all three cases, we set the initial plasma temperature $k_B T/m_ec^2 =2 (v_d/c)^2$, so that the system is initially stable.
 The initial state has no electric field and no perturbation of the magnetic field.
 The simulation domain has a physical size of $L_x \times L_y = 50d_e\times 160d_e$.
 For $v_d/c=0.5$ and $0.8$, the domain is resolved by $N_x \times N_y = 400 \times 1280$ cells, while for $v_d/c=0.25$, a finer resolution of $800 \times 2560$ is used.
 The momentum space ranges are $[-32m_e c, 32m_e c], [-48m_e c, 48m_e c],$ and $[-64m_e c, 64m_e c]$ for $v_d/c=0.25, 0.5$ and $0.8$, respectively, and are resolved by $NV_x= 2048, 1536, 2048$ cells.